stephtdouglas/MOLUSC/README.md

 # MOLUSC
 MOLUSC (Multi Observational Limits on Unseen Stellar Companions) is a python tool for determining constraints on possible stellar companions to a target star by combining RV, High Resolution Imaging and Gaia data.

-Copyright (c) 2021-2023 Mackenna L. Wood, Jared Sofar, Stephanie T. Douglas
+Copyright (c) 2021-2023 Mackenna L. Wood, Jared Sofair, Stephanie T. Douglas

-Provided under the MIT licence; see the LICENSE file for more details.
+Provided under the MIT license; see the LICENSE file for more details.

 ## Purpose
 The goal of MOLUSC is to generate realistic binary probabilities based on non-detections.
 To this end we use a Monte Carlo simulation of possible companions to a target star.
 We compare the generated orbital properties to observational constraints from High Resolution Imaging, Gaia Imaging, RV measurements, and RUWE to determine posteriors and detection limits on the system.